-- 1. Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein, Introduction to Algorithms, PHI. - 2.
-Anany Levitin, Introduction to Design and Analysis of Algorithms, Pearson. - 3.
-Dave and Dave, Design and Analysis of Algorithms, Pearson. - 4.
+- Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein, Introduction to Algorithms, PHI. - Anany Levitin, Introduction to Design and Analysis of Algorithms, Pearson.
+2. - Dave and Dave, Design and Analysis of Algorithms, Pearson.
+3. - 4.
 Paul Bratley, Fundamental of Algorithms by Gills Brassard, PHI. - 5.
 RCT Lee, SS Tseng, RC Chang and YT Tsai, Introduction to the Design and Analysis of Algorithms, McGraw Hill.

+MMS-221 Rings and Modules Credit 3 (2-1-0)

+Course Assessment Continuous assessment through tutorials, attendance, home

+Course Outcomes The students are expected to be able to demonstrate the following

-MMS-221 Rings and Modules Credit 3 ( 2-1-0) Course Outcomes The concept of a module space and an Abelian grou Constructions such as d ter completing this course. s a fundamental object in algebra. as a generalisation of a vector Semisimple modules, endomorphisms, Radical, rings.
+1. The importance of a ring as a fundamental object in algebra.

+2. The concept of a module as a generalisation of a vector space and an Abelian group.

+3. Constructions such as direct sum, product, and tensor product.

+4. Able to demonstrate Simple modules, Schur's lemma, Semisimple modules, Artinian modules, their endomorphisms, Radical, simple and semisimple Artinian rings.
 Examples.

-5. Able to demonstrate N Wedderburn theorem, th mple modules, Schur's lemma, Artinian modules, their simple and semisimple Artinian oetherian modules, the Artin- he concept of central simple Wedderburn and Frobenius.
+5. Able to demonstrate Noetherian modules, the Artin-Wedderburn theorem, the concept of central simple algebras, the theorems of Wedderburn and Frobenius.